DaDecky/dadecky/README.md

-## Hello Fellas programmer 👋 I'm Muhammad Dicky Isra, but you can call me Diky for shorthand
+## Hello Fellas programmer 👋 I'm Diky
+I am sophomore student majoring informatics/computer science at Institut Teknologi Bandung

 <!--
 **DaDecky/dadecky** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.